oooookk7/experimental-design-statistics/README.md

-# Basic Experimental Design Statistics
+# Experimental Design Statistics Basics

 This README serves the notes for a module I took that is based on Experimental Design Statistics.